Events CSV imports will not show in user interface without further manual edits

 Finally, we also need to update the CSV Events example template.

-#8 Updated by Dan Gillean over 2 years ago
+#8 Updated by Dan Gillean about 4 years ago

 I'm adding a warning about this with a link to this issue ticket in the 2.4 CSV import documentation.
 Leaving the "Requires documentation" flag set to "yes" on this ticket, so we remember to remove this warning (in both the user-interface import docs, and in the cli-tools page for Events CSV imports) if and when we fix and improve this task.